18-point agreement: Point 3: Constitution

 Whilst accepting that the present Constitution of the Federation of Malaya should form the basis of the Constitution of Malaysia, the Constitution of Malaysia should be a completely new document drafted and agreed in the light of a free association of states and should not be a series of amendments to a Constitution drafted and agreed by different states in totally different circumstances.
-A new Constitution for Federation of Sarawak was of course essential.
+A new Constitution for Sarawak was of course essential.